heavynimbus/Spring-template/README.md

 A swagger documentation is available at http://localhost:10080/swagger-ui.html

-### Security

-The api is secured by JWT token.
-You have to call `/login` with good credentials to retrieve a token.
-All tokens are signed and checked.

 ### Database

 The database is initialized by Liquibase to be able to do migrations in production, and Spring Data JPA at the runtime.

 There are two existing entities:

 * `account` table that contains all registered users
 * `role` table that contains the different roles

 These tables are joined by a many-to-many relation.

+### Security

+The api is secured by JWT token.
+You have to call `/login` with good credentials to retrieve a token.
+All tokens are signed and checked.

+There are 3 roles:

+* `ADMIN` allows the user to access to `/admin/**` resources
+* `STAFF` allows the user to access to `/staff/**` resources
+* `USER` allows the user to access to `/user/**` resources

+An account can have multiple roles.